-The Director or designee will determine the need for an emergency closing or delayed opening and will use the email to inform the community.
+The Director or designee will determine the need for an emergency closing or delayed opening and will use the SMS system and/or email to inform the community.
 It is essential that the school retain a current cell phone number and email for each parent/guardian as well as accurate address and contact information for emergencies.

 Information will be posted on the AISZ website.
-Additional information shall be sent via email.
+Additional information shall be sent via email and/or SMS.